-84.1415 ENFORCEMENT
+84.4415 ENFORCEMENT

 Violations of this regulation by treaters and users shall be subject to enforcement by the Division pursuant to Part 6 of the CWQCA.
 A treater shall not be subject to enforcement for a violation by a user; a user shall be solely responsible for its compliance with the terms and conditions imposed upon users.

-However, if the treater was aware of a violation by a user and did not report it as required in subsection 84.4213(C), the treater may be subject to an enforcement action for failure to report the violation.
-A user shall not be subject to enforcement for a violation by a treater; a treater shall be solely responsible for its compliance with the terms and conditions imposed upon users.
-However, if a user was aware of the violation and did not report it as required in subsection 84.4213(C), the user was aware of the violation and did not report it as required in subsection 84.4213(C), the user may be subject to an enforcement action for failure to report to an enforcement action for failure to report the violation.
+However, if the treater was aware of a violation by a user and did not report it as required in subsection 84.1213(C), the treater may be subject to an enforcement action for failure to report the violation.
+A user shall not be subject to enforcement for a violation by a treater; a treater shall be solely responsible for its compliance with the terms and conditions imposed upon treaters.
+However, if a user was aware of the violation and did not report it as required in subsection 84.1213(C), the user may be subject to an enforcement action for failure to report the violation.